Helping you make data-driven decisions about your business

-The chart shows how total detail views on Rightmove have changed in your area relative to the same period in 2019.
+The chart shows how total detail views on Rightmove have changed in your area relative to the same week the year before.
 A “detail view” is a measure of how many people click through to view a property’s full details.
 Home movers tend to research properties for a few weeks before they begin to send enquiries, so tracking the uplift in detail views is an early indicator of increasing demand.
 The data is a combination of detail views across properties for sale and for let.

-Each day on the chart represents a rolling 7 day average and is compared to the 7 day average for the same period in 2019.
-For example, the data shown on 12th May compares the average daily detail views for 6th–12th May 2020 to 6th–12th May 2019.
+Each day on the chart represents a rolling 7 day average and is compared to the 7 day average for the same period the year below.
+For example, the data shown on 12th May 2020 compares the average daily detail views for 6th–12th May 2020 to 6th–12th May 2019.

 The “normal range” shows the typical spread of traffic we see within a year.
 Any fluctuations within this range are normal.
 A 5% fall in detail views versus the year before is normal, but a 20% fall is rare.
 For example, between mid-January 2019 and mid-February 2019, during the run-up to the initial missed Brexit deadline, views fell by 23% compared to the previous year – the biggest anomaly we have seen in recent years.
 The upper normal range is higher than the lower normal range because traffic tends to grow year on year.